ThePeej/cat-breeds-cli-gem/README.md

     $ cat-breeds

-Select a cat from the main menu by entering either its breed name or menu number.
-Once you've selected a cat breed, you will be able to select further details to learn more about that breed.
-When you select a specific category, you can either go back and look into another category for that same cat breed, or you can go back to the home menu and learn about a different cat breed.
-Enter exit at any point while using cat_breeds to close out of the gem CLI.
+-Select a cat from the main menu by entering either its breed name or menu number.
+-Once you've selected a cat breed, you will be able to select further details to learn more about that breed.
+-When you select a specific category, you can either go back and look into another category for that same cat breed, or you can go back to the home menu and learn about a different cat breed.
+-Enter exit at any point while using cat_breeds to close out of the gem CLI.

 ## Development